nilwes/mcalarm/README.md

-# A Toit-powered motorcycle alarm
+# A Toit-powered motorcycle flight tracker

 The [LIS3DH accelerometer](https://www.st.com/en/mems-and-sensors/lis3dh.html) is a MEMS accelerometer with nice specs.
 It can easily be interfaced to an ESP32 using I2C along with the classic [HD44780-powered 16x2 character LCD](https://www.adafruit.com/product/181).
 The idea is to build a motorcycle flight computer that tracks
 - Lean angle, including storage of max lean angle